William-Blackie/skip-thought_django_website/README.md

 For Skippy:
 * 8GB of ram, more is better.
 * A recent CPU
-* Around X of storage.
+* Around 5GB of storage.

 For training Skip-Thought vectors:
 * please see my [Skip-Thought Extractive Summariser repo](https://github.com/William-Blackie/Extractive_Skip-thought_Summeriser) for instructions.